 Support Deadline: June 1, 2019

-Recognition and Branding: 1) Gain exclusive access to students before other companies/firms via presentation or interactive workshop during summer session with sponsorship of at least one summer session participant; 2) Logo and name placement on BOP website as program sponsor with link to careers; and 3) Directly impact the number of historically underrepresented minority students graduating from the Krannert School of Management.
+Recognition and Branding: 1) Gain exclusive access to students before other companies/firms via presentation or interactive workshop during summer session with sponsorship of at least one summer session participant; 2) Logo and name placement on BOP website as program sponsor with link to careers; and 3) Directly impact the number of historically underrepresented students graduating from the Krannert School of Management.

 Business Opportunity Program Scholarships

-For many minority students, the deciding factor for which college they will attend is financial aid.
+For many students, the deciding factor for which college they will attend is financial aid.
 Many high-ability, high school seniors admitted to Krannert wish to participate in the Business Opportunity Program, however, they cannot attend Purdue University due to insufficient financial aid.
 With a proven program that works, more financial aid in the form of scholarships increases the amount of diversity within a graduating class, leading to a wider array of candidates for employers to choose from for hiring needs each year.

 Financial Support: $5,000 (standard BOP scholarship); $10,000 (covers room & board); or $20,000 (covers out-of-state tuition)

 Support Deadline: August 1, 2019

-Recognition and Branding: 1) Provide a classroom presentation in MGMT 243 during the fall semester with the gift of at least a $5,000 scholarship; 2) Logo and name placement on BOP website as program sponsor; 3) List past interns as preference for scholarship recipients to aid in boosting intern to full-time hire conversion rate; 4) Receive invitation to attend Krannert Scholarship Awards Celebration for additional branding opportunities including public recognition as scholarship donor in front of all award recipients and their families, and 5) Directly impact the number of historically underrepresented minority students enrolling in the Krannert School of Management.
+Recognition and Branding: 1) Provide a classroom presentation in MGMT 243 during the fall semester with the gift of at least a $5,000 scholarship; 2) Logo and name placement on BOP website as program sponsor; 3) List past interns as preference for scholarship recipients to aid in boosting intern to full-time hire conversion rate; 4) Receive invitation to attend Krannert Scholarship Awards Celebration for additional branding opportunities including public recognition as scholarship donor in front of all award recipients and their families, and 5) Directly impact the number of historically underrepresented students enrolling in the Krannert School of Management.